-When Shannon and Cass’s farm manager, Ross Elliott, went off to a DairyNZ discussion group last year, he returned bubbling with enthusiasm.
+When Shannon and Cass’s farm manager, Ross Elliott, went off to a DairyNZ discussion group in 2018, he returned bubbling with enthusiasm.
 He told Shannon that he thought the Milksmart approach might help to solve some of their milking problems.

 Although Dunkirk Farm (owned by Shannon’s parents) has a relatively new 60-bail rotary dairy with all the bells and whistles, the team was milking only 280 to 300 cows an hour.